 There’s no disputing that those with college degrees earn more, on average, than those without.
 And who doesn’t want to set their children up for success?
-Meanwhile, tuition inflation is out of control – the average annual cost of public school has increased 6.5% per year over the last decade.
-At this pace, by 2030, annual public tuition will be $44,047 and the total cost for a 4-year degree will be more than $205,000!
-Starting out in the world with major student loan debt can be disastrous.
+Meanwhile, tuition inflation is out of control – the average annual cost of public school has increased about 10% even when adjusted for inflation.
+That’s potentially a huge debt burden for individual students and major student loan debt can be disastrous.

 At the same time, every dollar you divert to your kid’s unknown future is one less dollar you are diverting to your own.
 And average retirement savings are pitiful.
 We’re truly approaching a retirement crisis, and it is quite possible you will end up wandering the streets like a zombie, begging for high blood pressure and arthritis meds while reminiscing about Reebok Pumps, The A-Team, Trapper Keepers, and Mike Tyson’s Punch Out (or, maybe that’s just me?).

 - Contributions to a 529 plan, prepaid tuition plan, and Coverdell ESA are not federal income tax deductible (they are similar to Roths).
 Traditional 401K and Traditional IRA contributions are tax deductible.
 So there are some obvious tax implications.